MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-pki-certs.md

 > All the certificates listed in this section must have the same password.

 ## Optional PaaS certificates

-If you're planning to deploy the additional Azure Stack Hub PaaS services (such as SQL, MySQL, App Service, or Event Hubs) after Azure Stack Hub has been deployed and configured, you must request additional certificates to cover the endpoints of the PaaS services.
+If you're planning to deploy Azure Stack Hub PaaS services (such as SQL, MySQL, App Service, or Event Hubs) after Azure Stack Hub has been deployed and configured, you must request additional certificates to cover the endpoints of the PaaS services.

 > [!IMPORTANT]
 > The certificates that you use for resource providers must have the same root authority as those used for the global Azure Stack Hub endpoints.